suncoast-devs/handbook/lessons/full-stack-build-an-app-storing-user-that-created-restaurants-and-reviews/index.md

 order: 23
 ---

-# Storing the User that Created Restaurant and Reviews
+# Storing the User that Created Restaurants and Reviews

 If we want to store the user that created a restaurant or a review, we need to add some details to the models.
 Specifically, we will need to store the `UserId`